Design-Computing/Design-Computing.github.io/md/week4.md

 ## Homework

+Finish the data audit on the dataset that you have decided to go with.
+Make sure that you've run that dataset past Ben or Alex to check that it' OK.

 # This week's optional reading 📚

 Although this reading is optional, it'll make a you a way better CoDe person!
 Maybe re-read the early readings, they might make more sense now.